Patulin

 Patulin is an organic compound classified as a polyketide.
+It is named after the fungus from which it was isolated, Penicillium patulum.
 It is a white powder soluble in acidic water and in organic solvents.
 It is a lactone that is heat-stable, so it is not destroyed by pasteurization or thermal denaturation.
 However, stability following fermentation is lessened.
 It is a mycotoxin produced by a variety of molds, in particular, Aspergillus and Penicillium and Byssochlamys.
 Most commonly found in rotting apples, the amount of patulin in apple products is generally viewed as a measure of the quality of the apples used in production.
 In addition, patulin has been found in other foods such as grains, fruits, and vegetables.
-It's presence is highly regulated.
+Its presence is highly regulated.

 Biosynthesis, synthesis, and reactivity

-The immediate precursor is 6-Methylsalicylic acid.
+Patulin is biosynthesized from 6-methylsalicylic acid via multiple chemical transformations.

 Isoepoxydon dehydrogenase (IDH) is an important enzyme in the multi-step biosynthesis of patulin.
 Its gene is present in other fungi that may potentially produce the toxin.
 It is reactive with sulfur dioxide, so antioxidant and antimicrobial agents may be useful to destroy it.
 Levels of nitrogen, manganese, and pH as well as abundance of necessary enzymes regulate the biosynthetic pathway of patulin.